Martin0xFF/BareAtmega328-Arduino/README.md

 8. under tools -> burn bootloader
 9. if your chip is an Atmega328 revert the change in step 4 (add the p back)
 10. upload blink onto the chip and add a led and resistor to ensure it all worked

+16 MHz work around:

+When attempting to burn the boot-loader onto a 16MHz Atmega328, you will need to find avrdude.conf within your installation of arduino.
+Change the signature of the Atmega328P chip (1e 95 0f) to 1e 95 14. revert the changes when you are done.